 Salt and Pepper

-2 packages of McCormick Chicken Gravy Mix
+2 packages Organic Chicken Gravy Mix

 or Vegetarian Chicken Gravy Mix

-1 package of Pillsbury Rolled Pie Crust
+1 package of Pillsbury Rolled Pie Crust or Homemade Crust

 Place veggies in a medium sized sauce pan, add water to cover and season with salt and pepper.
 Go easy on the salt because the gravy mix already has salt in it.
 Bring to boil and cook for 20 mins.
 Remove from heat.
 Mix both packages of gravy with 1 cup cold water and add to veggies, stir.
 Pour into pie pan lined with 1 crust.
 Put on top crust, flute edges and cut slits on top.
 Place on foil line cookie sheet and bake in Preheated 350 degree oven for about 30 minutes or until golden brown.
 Let set for 20 minutes before cutting.
 Enjoy!